Icosahedral symmetry

-Description

-Icosahedral symmetry is a mathematical property of objects indicating that an object has the same symmetries as a regular icosahedron.

 As point group

 Apart from the two infinite series of prismatic and antiprismatic symmetry, rotational icosahedral symmetry or chiral icosahedral symmetry of chiral objects and full icosahedral symmetry or achiral icosahedral symmetry are the discrete point symmetries (or equivalently, symmetries on the sphere) with the largest symmetry groups.

 Icosahedral symmetry is not compatible with translational symmetry, so there are no associated crystallographic point groups or space groups.

 Presentations corresponding to the above are:

 These correspond to the icosahedral groups (rotational and full) being the (2,3,5) triangle groups.

 The first presentation was given by William Rowan Hamilton in 1856, in his paper on icosian calculus.

 Note that other presentations are possible, for instance as an alternating group (for I).